Eating Your Way Through Richmond, VA

-Mainly because I have learned that often times some of the best experiences can be found in the places you least expect to find them, and because I was invited by Richmond Regional Tourism to eat…and I love to eat!
+Mainly because I have learned that often times some of the best experiences can be found in the places you least expect to find them, and because I love to eat!

 I kind of expected to taste some pretty yummy food, but what I didn’t expect was that I would meet such passionate people, who in this community not only all know each other but also really support each other.

 The immediate story I kept hearing about was that of Sub Rosa Bakery, a newly arrived favorite in town with a strong following.
 Despite being new in town, the brother and sister team, Evrim and Evin Dogu, were feeling the love right away, but never more so than when their bakery and upper level home caught fire this past April (2013), causing significant damage that forced them to close.
 At this point, their community of customers, but most importantly of fellow restauranteurs, came together and held benefits, dinners, and more to raise money to help them get back on their feet.
 They hope to reopen later this summer.
 I saw the devastation from the fire, met Evin as she toured us around, and my heart would’ve felt nothing but sadness if not for knowing that Richmond foodies had their back and were just as eager to get them back in business.
 That’s pretty rare in the world of food, when often times everything and everyone is so cut throat.

 But instead of meeting overly ambitious, overly eager food providers, I keep meeting people who were just trying to live the dream, their dream, to the fullest.
 Doing what they love and more than happy to share it with anyone who would sit at one of their tables or walk into their shop.